-To create another administrator account for the license server 1.
-Enter a command similar to this: flexnetlsadmin -server LicenseServer\baseURL -authorize yourAdminName {yourAdminPassword|-passwordConsoleInput} -users -create newAdminName {newAdminPassword|-passwordConsoleInput} ROLE\ADMIN[+additional\roles] The command requires the following: yourAdminName yourAdminPassword-Your administrator credentials.
+Task To create another administrator account for the license server

+''' flexnetlsadmin -server licenseServer_baseURL -authorize yourAdminName {yourAdminPassword|-passwordConsoleInput} -users -create newAdminName {newAdminPassword|-passwordConsoleInput} ROLE_ADMIN[+additional_roles] '''

+• yourAdminName yourAdminPassword-Your administrator credentials.

 Note that you can provide your administrator password directly in the command; or, to avoid exposing this password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.